By Dr. Jonathan E. Romain, pediatric neuropsychologist at CHOC

 Anxiety symptoms usually first develop during the school-age years, when tests are introduced and awareness that classroom performance is monitored increases.
 During these formative years, children need good coping skills and strategies to manage anxiety.

-Symptoms of test anxiety
+Symptoms of test anxiety in kids and teens

 To best manage test-taking and classroom anxiety, first identify the symptoms: